 Cori Nakamura Lin (she/her)

-I am Japanese//Taiwanese-American illustrator and designer specializing in culture-centered storytelling and radical information sharing.
+has been creating her own magic and culture out of necessity: she is a Japanese//Taiwanese-American illustrator and designer specializing in culture-centered storytelling and radical information sharing.

-I am the recipient of the Minnesota State Arts Board 2019 Cultural Community Partnership Grant, the Minnesota Regional Arts Council 2019 Community Arts Grant, 2018 Jerome Emerging Artist Tofte Lake Residency, and the CURA Artist Neighborhood Partnership Grant 2017-2018.
+She is the recipient of the Minnesota State Arts Board 2019 Cultural Community Partnership Grant, the Minnesota Regional Arts Council 2019 Community Arts Grant, 2018 Jerome Emerging Artist Tofte Lake Residency, and the CURA Artist Neighborhood Partnership Grant 2017-2018.